 MYP LANGUAGE & LITERATURE

 MYP Language and Literature must be successfully completed by all students as part of their Grade 12 graduation requirements.
-You may choose either of the MYP Language and Literature courses listed below.
+You must choose the Language and Literature course listed below.
+This course also fulfills the First Peoples graduation requirement.